Project structure

 tiapp.xml: This is the main configuration file for your project.
 You can make platform specific configurations and adjust general build or runtime settings.
 For more info see the tiapp.xml and timodule.xml Reference.

-folder you'll find all important files that will bootstrap the Angular
+Inside the app folder you'll find all important files that will bootstrap the Angular

 core inside a Titanium app.
 This is also the folder you'll be working with